The Best Dubrovnik Itinerary: How to Spend Three Days in Dubrovnik

 If you want easy access and minimal fuss, head to City Beach, pictured above, on the southern end of the Old City.
 It’s practically adjacent to the Old City and despite being central, the water is really nice.

-If you want an epic Croatian beach far from any urban environment, head to Pasjača Beach, about a 35-minute drive south of the Old City.
+If you want an epic Croatian beach far from any urban environment, head to Pasjača Beach, about a 35-minute drive south of the Old Town.
 This has a bit of a rugged path to get there, but it’s one of the most beautiful beaches in all of Croatia.

-Fun fact: there’s no such thing as private beaches in Croatia!
+Fun fact: There’s no such thing as private beaches in Croatia!
 You can go to any beach you want.

-Lunch in the Old City
+Have Lunch in the Old Town

-Kopun is an excellent restaurant specializing in capon, or castrated rooster.
+• Kopun is an excellent restaurant specializing in capon, or castrated rooster.
 Trust me, it’s delicious.
 The capon truffle gnocchi is the bomb.

-Kamenice is a great spot if you’re in the mood for mussels, fresh from the sea.
+• Kamenice is a great spot if you’re in the mood for mussels, fresh from the sea.

-Bota Šare Oyster and Sushi Bar is a great spot for — you guessed it — oysters and sushi.
+• Bota Šare Oyster and Sushi Bar is a great spot for — you guessed it — oysters and sushi.

-Pizzeria Castro has great pizza, I’ve heard, though I can’t personally vouch for this place.
+• Pizzeria Castro has great pizza, I’ve heard, though I can’t personally vouch for this place.

-If you’re in the mood for ice cream after, Dolce Vita has a nice bitter orange flavor that pairs well with dark chocolate.
+And if you’re craving ice cream after, Dolce Vita has a nice bitter orange flavor that pairs well with dark chocolate.

 Walk the Walls of Dubrovnik at Sunset

-Walking the walls of Dubrovnik is one of the absolute best things to do in the city.
 But most people make a huge mistake — they go in the middle of the day.
-Going in the middle of the day, you’ll have the sun beating down on you with very little shade along the route, and it can become a miserable experience, limping from shady spot to shady spot, guzzling water along the way.
+In the middle of the day, you’ll have the sun beating down on you with very little shade along the route.
+It can quickly become a miserable experience, limping from rare shady spot to shady spot, guzzling water along the way.

 The photography from these vantage points is superb — but for me, my favorite part is finding little pieces of local life.
 Laundry hanging on lines.
 A kids’ playground in a back garden.
 Dubrovnik’s Old City has very few year-round residents anymore; most rent their places out during the summer months.
-It’s nice to see that locals still exist here.
+So it’s nice to see that locals still exist here.

 There are a few cafes along the route serving water, coffee, and other drinks.
+Feel free to stop, take a break and enjoy the views.

 NOTE: If you’re a hardcore photographer, you’ll probably want to shoot the walls of Dubrovnik twice: once as close to sunrise as you can, and once as close to sunset as you can.